heuer-ja/spring-boot-demo/Tools.md

 ### About Protobuf
 **Definition:** Protocol Buffers (protobuf) is a method for serializing structured data in a ***binary format***.
-- **Serialization:** protobuf can serialize from and deserialize to almost any programming lanugage
+- **Serialization:** protobuf can serialize from and deserialize to almost any programming language
 - **Storage:** storing serialized data in protobuf format is ***byte-efficient*** - around 100% byte reduction compared to JSON
 - **Strong Typing:** it declares and uses ***strong typing***, resulting in low error rate